tcwangshiqi/MyServer_ReceivePost_OnGoogle/README.md

 <img src="https://avatars2.githubusercontent.com/u/2810941?v=3&s=96" alt="Google Cloud Platform logo" title="Google Cloud Platform" align="right" height="96" width="96"/>

+## My server is wrote by nodejs on the basis of the sample of google app engine.
+You could find the main function of my server in the appengine/hellow-world/app.js The server is deployed on my google project.
+If you want to test it, please inform me first.

+##

+Function:
+My server could
+(1)receives HTTP Post
+(2)Parsed the data body of the Post
+(3)sends back the response of the body data.

+##

+The basic uses of google app engine are listed below.

 # Google Cloud Platform Node.js Samples [![Slack][slack_badge]][slack_link] [![Build][build_badge]][build_link] [![Coverage][cov_badge]][cov_link]

 Node.js samples for [Google Cloud Platform products][cloud].